 We’re collecting Buddy information directly from our homeowners so please speak with them if you are relative or friend and you’d like to sign yourself up for this role.

 What advice do you have for homeowners’ families regarding COVID-19?

 The COVID-19 pandemic is challenging for everyone and we understand that our homeowners’ families and friends will be worried.
-We are committed to providing the best possible care and service to all our homeowners but value your support in the months ahead to ensure they have access to the information and supplies they need.
+We are committed to providing the best possible care and service to all our homeowners but value your support to ensure they have access to the information and supplies they need.

 If you’re concerned that your loved one doesn’t have a Buddy and you’re unable to fulfil this role yourself, then please do let us know and we’ll match them up with one of our staff or a volunteer.

 Are you testing your care staff for COVID-19?